Graduate Catalog

 Qualifying Examination

-At the end of the first year (in the two-year format), all students must successfully complete a qualifying examination including a conceptual component and a skills component.
-Students unable to achieve a passing score will be asked either to retake the examination or to withdraw from the program.
+At the end of the first year (in the two-year format), all students must successfully complete a qualifying examination that consists of an interpreting skills assessment.
+Students unable to achieve a passing score will be asked either to retake the examination (one time) or to withdraw from the program.
 Failure on this examination will be grounds for dismissal.

 Comprehensive Examination

-During the final year of full-time coursework, all students must successfully complete a comprehensive examination that will include a conceptual component and a skills evaluation.
-The conceptual component is offered to students in the final fall semester of the program and the skills evaluation in the final spring semester of the program.
-Students must take the skills exam in the semester immediately preceding internship with enrollment in the internship contingent on passing the skills exam.
+During the final year of full-time coursework, all students must successfully complete a comprehensive examination assessing conceptual components of the program.
+The comprehensive examination is offered to students in the the final spring semester of the program.

 Plan of study